kenvilar/dice-game/README.md

 ## Another rules
 * If the player rolls the two dices and one of them is equal to 1, all his/her current rolled scores will get lost and no results will be added to the main score.
 After that, it's the next player's turn
-* The player looses his/her rolled scores when he/she rolled two 6 in a row.
+* The player looses his/her rolled scores if one of your two dices (or both of them) rolled two 6 in a row.
 Then it's the next player's turn
 * The players can input a final score (optional) in a text field if they want a score of their own and not the default score, 100